-Copyright holders are not happy with these ‘unauthorized’ apps, a sentiment that was reiterated by the Copyright Alliance a few days ago.
-The public interest group, which has strong connections with rightsholders, sent a submission to the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA), calling for action.
+The Copyright Alliance a few days ago, a public interest group that has strong connections with rightsholders, sent a submission to the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA), calling for action.

 Copyright Alliance Response to NTIA Inquiry

 The request is a response to an NTIA inquiry into the current state of the mobile app ecosystem.
 In particular, the request for comment aims to identify challenges or barriers that restrict app distribution or user adoption.